Barashkis/InterestingFunctions/README.md

 a **log.txt** with all invalid urls inside.
 Amount of retries is 5 by default.

 # Send email
 You can send emails using this script.
+If you want tto send attachments, you should create a folder named "attachments".